Photo by Kirsten Weaver

 Growing up, my dad and I used to play “scribble art.”
 Basically, we would each close our eyes and scribble all over a page.
 Then we traded scribbles and used colored pencils to find shapes in the mess and make art from it.
 Looking for patterns came naturally to me.
 Over time, I have added to my symbology vocabulary with classes and further study.

 Is tasseography a way to tell the future?

 When I intuitively read a cup, I see a deep reflection of who you are and the moment of your life you exist in now.
 Personal things often come up, and sometimes you will be called to tend to challenges you’d rather avoid.
 It’s not unusual for seekers to react emotionally to the symbols and messages in their cups.
 Tasseography offers nudges, but you and those around you have free will.
 Decisions can rapidly change your future outcome.

 Do you teach tasseography?
 Yes.
 I offer in-person and remote introductory tea leaf reading classes.
 Contact me for references and booking details.

 Follow the video below to learn more about how to get a remote tea leaf reading:

 Disclaimer: No form of divination, including tasseography, is a substitute for needed professional services.
 Please note that I, Rissa Miller, am not a therapist, financial advisor, lawyer, medical doctor/nurse, or psychologist.
 If you are consulting a tea cup but really require other services, be aware that no divination method can offer what you truly need.

-I am not qualified to give medical, legal, or financial advice.
+I am not qualified to give medical, legal, real estate, or financial advice.
 Any action you take is your own responsibility,